Aphelele25/Aphelele25/README.md

 - 👋 Hi, I’m @Aphelele25
-- 👀 I’m interested in software development.
+- 👀 I’m interested in software development and project management.
-- 🌱 I’m currently learning python, web development and C#.
+- 🌱 I’m currently learning Python, web development, and C#.
 - 💞️ I’m looking to collaborate on team projects.
 - 📫 How to reach me Mapukoaphelele@gmail.com